jross53/jqueryBootstrap/README.md

 Steps for git:
    * Create a directory for the project
    *  Execute command 'git init' in that directory
-   *   Execute command 'git clone https://github.com/jross53/jqueryBootstrap.git'
+   *   Execute command 'git clone https://github.com/jross53/web.git'
    *   After Maven downloads the dependencies for the project it is ready to run

 # Using the application
 In your browser (preferrably Google Chrome) navigate to localhost:8080 to bring up the main page.
-You can now select one of the categories of tweets.
-A word cloud will appear containing common words in the received tweets.
-Select one of the words in the word cloud and you will see all the tweets pertaining to the word you clicked.
+You can now select one of the categories of Tweets.
+A word cloud will appear containing common words in the received Tweets.
+Select one of the words in the word cloud and you will see all the Tweets pertaining to the word you clicked.

 # About the application
 For the back end we used Spring Boot.
 For the front end we used jQuery and Bootstrap.
+We used jQCloud to make the word cloud.
 To collect the Tweets we used the twitter4j API.
-For clustering the tweets we used Mashape.
+For clustering the Tweets we used Mashape.

 ![Screenshot](https://github.com/jross53/web/blob/master/screenshot.PNG)